a-bangk/JXA-Examples/README.md

 ## Naming

+File names start with the App or library they are demonstrating.
+The exceptions are:

 * Investigate - scripts and features that do not work as expected
-* Finder - Scripts primarily demonstrating a Finder features
-* Reminders - Scripts primarily demonstrating a Reminder feature.
 * SA - Scripts demonstrating feature form the Standard Additions library
-* JS - Scripts using only standard JS.
+* Apple ref - copied from [Apple's own guides](https://developer.apple.com/library/archive/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/index.html#//apple_ref/doc/uid/TP40016239-CH56-SW1).

 ## Useful Places Online